Never before in the history of the Church has the role of laity been so dramatically emphasized and needed as it is today.

 Father Jamin Scott David, JCL

 A native of Morganza, Fr.
 Jamin attended Catholic High School of Pointe Coupee in New Roads and while there discerned his call to priesthood.
 After graduation, he attended St. Joseph Seminary College in Covington, Louisiana where he earned his bachelor’s degree in Liberal Arts and Philosophy.
 Soon afterward, he attended Notre Dame Seminary and Graduate School of Theology in New Orleans where he earned his Master of Divinity.
 He was ordained a priest by Bishop Robert Muench for the Diocese of Baton Rouge in 2008.
 After serving briefly as Parochial Vicar at St. Anne in Napoleonville, Assumption of the Blessed Virgin Mary in Plattenville, and St. Philomena in Labadieville, he moved to Washington, DC to earn his licentiate in canon law at the Catholic University of America; while living in the city, he lived and ministered at St. Stephen the Martyr Parish on Pennsylvania Avenue.
 Upon his return, he was assigned as Parochial Vicar at St. Aloysius in Baton Rouge.
 In 2012, Fr.
 Jamin became the pastor of our parish.
 In addition to his pastoral responsibilities here, he wears many hats in the Diocese.
 He is a judge in the Diocesan Tribunal, Director of Formation for the Permanent Diaconate, a member of the Diocesan School Board, and past Chair of the Presbyteral Council to name a few.
-He also serves in several regional and national capacities as Chair of the New Orleans Provincial Council, Secretary-Treasurer of the Conference of Chancery and Tribunal Officials for the Provinces of New Orleans and Mobile, and as Convention Planning Chair for the Canon Law Society of America.[email protected]
+He also serves in several regional and national capacities as Chair of the New Orleans Provincial Council, Secretary-Treasurer of the Conference of Chancery and Tribunal Officials for the Provinces of New Orleans and Mobile, and in numerous capacities for the Canon Law Society of America.[email protected]

 Deacon William "Byrd" Corbett